Tax services

 insight featured image

-Taxpayers, advisors, and promoters (and certain other parties) will be required to disclose relevant information on aggressive tax planning or transactions to the CRA, under proposed mandatory disclosure rules.
-Overall, the compliance burden for taxpayers, advisors, and promoters is anticipated to be significantly increased if these rules are enacted.
-These rules, introduced in Budget 2021, will apply to transactions once the draft legislation receives Royal Assent.
+Taxpayers, advisors, and promoters (and certain other parties) are required to disclose relevant information on certain tax planning or transactions to the CRA, under the new mandatory disclosure rules.
+Overall, the compliance burden for taxpayers, advisors, and promoters has significantly increased.
+These rules received Royal Assent on June 22, 2023.

-Taxpayers and their advisors should determine whether they’ll have new reporting requirements under incoming mandatory disclosure rules introduced as part of Bill C-47.
-The new mandatory disclosure rules, which will come into effect once the bill receives Royal Assent, contain the following changes:
+Taxpayers and their advisors should determine whether they’ll have new reporting requirements under the new mandatory disclosure rules introduced as part of Bill C-47, which came into effect on June 22, 2023.
+The rules contain the following changes:

 1. An expansion of the reportable transaction rules in the Income Tax Act (the Act), along with a significantly reduced reporting deadline;

-2. A new requirement to report notifiable transactions;
+2. A new requirement to report notifiable transactions (five transactions specified on November 1, 2023)

 3. A new requirement for certain corporations to report uncertain tax treatments;